-Geoff is an adjunct professor in the new GPLLM program in Innovation, Law and Technology at the University of Toronto Faculty of Law.
-He is a board member at Casey House, Canada’s first and only stand-alone hospital for people living with HIV/AIDS.
+Geoff is an adjunct professor in Innovation, Law and Technology at the University of Toronto Faculty of Law.
+He is a director at Casey House, Canada's first and only stand-alone hospital for people living with HIV/AIDS.

 Acted for Hydrostor Inc., a developer of Advanced Compressed Air Energy Storage (A-CAES) projects, in securing a US$37-million growth financing to advance their global pipeline of utility-scale energy storage projects, including equity, debt, an asset acquisition, cash commitments, a project development partnership with Meridiam, a global infrastructure developer, and a strategic technology partnership with Baker Hughes, a GE Company.

 Acting as counsel to Spring Lane Capital in the formation of its inaugural private equity fund formed to invest in sustainability projects in the energy, water, food and waste industries.

 Acted for Business Development Bank of Canada in its investment, as an anchor investor, in Framework Venture Partners, a newly-formed venture capital fund focused principally on software as a service, artificial intelligence and machine learning companies.

 Acted as Canadian counsel to The Carlyle Group for the term loan and senior note offering financing for its joint acquisition with GIC of the global specialty chemicals business of Akzo Nobel N.V.

 tZERO.com, subsidiary of Overstock.com

 Acting as Canadian counsel for tZERO.com, the financial technology subsidiary of Overstock.com, in its USD$250-million offering of security tokens using blockchain technology by way of a Simple Agreement for Future Equity (SAFE).

 Morgan Stanley, J.P.
 Morgan and Deutsche Bank Securities Inc.